SteelProjectsRBX/BasicCrunchyrollAnimPlayer/README.md

 To actually move the limbs using the API, you can pass an array of [`Motor6Ds`](https://create.roblox.com/docs/reference/engine/classes/Motor6D) for this module to manipulate.
 If you don't want to use Motor6Ds, you can just use the result world CFrames at any time via [`player.LimbCFrames`](https://steelprojectsrbx.github.io/BasicCrunchyrollAnimPlayer/api/#limbcframes-string-cframe)

+Use cases for this include finer control over animations and lag compensation.

 Documentation: https://steelprojectsrbx.github.io/BasicCrunchyrollAnimPlayer/

 # Installation